Tutors, we welcome you!

 - Does your student have a Bible?

-Read from your Bible.
+It is important to read from the Bible if your student is open to that.
 We have a free English Bible for your student so please let us know if they need one.
 Chinese/English Bibles are available for $10 to purchase from the book shelf.
 Many Chinese do not own a Bible or have never seen a Bible.
 Start by showing them the Old Testament (before Jesus was born) and the New Testament (about Jesus).
 If they are interested in reading the Bible on their own, show them how to start reading in the New Testament, otherwise they are inclined to start with page 1 and read from cover to cover which is not a good way to introduce them to the Bible.
 Share your favorite Bible verses to help them become acquainted with the Bible as a source of spiritual guidance and that it is important to you to read for your daily life.
 Show them how to find a book of the Bible, a chapter and a verse.
 A good way to explain it is to tell them it’s like finding an address ~ first go to the city, then the street, then the house number.
 The book is like the city, the chapter is like the street and the verse is like the house number.

 - Several tips: 1.
 Email the link to your student in advance of the lesson you will be discussing.
 Many of them will love reading the article prior to your meeting; however, if they come to tutoring without reading it in advance, no problem.
 The lessons are short and you will have time to read them together.
 2. These lessons are intended to guide your tutoring into organic, helpful conversations.
 Be willing to listen carefully to what your student shares in your discussions.
 It’s important for them to feel accepted so that they can honestly share with you what they think.
 Pray for God to give you divine appointments with your student.
 God can work in strange and mysterious ways.
 We have seen it happen time and time again.
 So let the discussion happen naturally.
 It does not have to be forced at all.